faniyi-akinbobola/Subscription-and-Billing-Service/STRIPE_INTEGRATION_GUIDE.md

 # 3. Forward webhooks to your local server:
 .\stripe-cli\stripe.exe listen --forward-to localhost:3000/payments/webhooks

-# This will give you a webhook secret like: whsec_xxxxx
+# This will give you a webhook secret like: whsec_XXXXXXXXXXXXXXXXXXXX
 # Copy this secret to your .env file as STRIPE_WEBHOOK_SECRET
 ```